deta/cloud-docs/docs/Lib.md

 await db.put(2); // key is auto generated await db.put({ height: 80 }); // key is auto generated

-// Not valid:
-// db.put("", "hello") # no empty string as key
-// db.put(1, "hello") # no empty non-string type as key -- use "1" instead
-// db.put("a", "") # no empty string as value -- use None instead
-// db.put("b", NaN) # no NaN as value
 ```

 #### Parameters & Types